Headphone jacks are becoming ever rarer, with many Android phone makers opting for Bluetooth and USB-C audio instead.

 There are advantages to using wired though; a digital connection can help improve audio quality, as headphones can be made with dedicated DACs integrated into them, such as the Audeze Sine and iSine that use the Lightning port on the iPhone.

-So we've rounded up the best USB-C headphones we've found, let's check out our picks.
+So we've rounded up the best USB-C headphones we've found - there aren't huge numbers of options, as you'll see.

 Libratone Q-Adapt In-ear USB-C